 Teacher Inquiry as the Center of Teacher Professionalism.
 During the Invitational Summer Institute participants develop an understanding of, and appreciation for, the power of teacher inquiry as a means for improving student learning in all classrooms.

-Is this your summer to join us?
+Is 2024 your summer to join us?
 Give yourself the opportunity to develop as a writer and as a professional.
-We are again offering fellowships to a cadre of no more than FIFTEEN teachers and administrators, K-university from all content areas.
+We will be offering fellowships to a cadre of no more than 12 teachers and administrators, K-university from all content areas.

-Applying for the 2021 Cal State Northridge Writing Project Invitational Summer Institute?
-We will be accepting applications for the Invitational Summer Institute until April 12, 2021.
+Applying for the 2024 CSUN Writing Project Invitational Summer Institute?
+We are accepting applications now.
 Email us with questions.